KPSProjects/Data_Viz/README.md

-# Operational Data Visualisation Dashboard
+# 📊 Operational Data Visualisation Dashboard

 ## Overview
 This project demonstrates a real-world data visualisation and reporting workflow, covering the full process from raw data ingestion to stakeholder-ready insights.
-It simulates a business environment where operational data is sourced from multiple systems, cleaned, merged, and transformed into clear, interactive visualisations.
+It simulates a business environment where operational data is sourced from multiple systems, cleaned, merged, and transformed into clear, interactive visualisations suitable for decision-making.

 The project was assessed against industry-aligned criteria and received an **A grade** for data handling, analysis, and clarity of presentation.

 ---

 ## Business Context
-In many organisations, operational data exists across multiple files and systems with inconsistent formats and varying data quality.
+In many organisations, operational data exists across multiple files and systems with inconsistent formats and varying levels of data quality.
 Data administrators and reporting analysts are responsible for consolidating this information into reliable, accurate reports that support operational and management decision-making.

 This project reflects that workflow by addressing:
-- Data quality issues
+- Data quality and validation issues
 - Inconsistent structures across datasets
-- The need for clear, interpretable reporting outputs
+- The need for clear, interpretable reporting outputs for non-technical stakeholders

 ---